-Our Information Specialists are highly trained oncology social workers, nurses and health educators who provide free, personalized assistance to patients, families and healthcare providers.
+Our Information Specialists are highly trained oncology social workers and nurses who provide free, personalized assistance to patients, families and healthcare providers.
 Our Information Specialists offer guidance through cancer treatment, financial and social challenges, and give accurate, up-to-date disease, treatment and support information.

 Our Clinical Trial Nurse Navigators are registered nurses with expertise in blood cancers who conduct comprehensive clinical trial searches and personally assist patients, parents and caregivers throughout the entire clinical trial process.